Microchip-MPLAB-Harmony/core_apps_sam_d5x_e5x/apps/fs/nvm_sdspi_fat_multi_disk/readme.md

 ## Running the Application

 1. Build and program the application using its IDE
-2. The LED is turned ON when the content from the NVM media is copied to SD-Card successfully.
+2. The LED is turned ON when the content from the NVM media is copied to SD-Card successfully

     Refer to the following table for LED name: